A Closer Look at Deep Learning Methods on Tabular Datasets: A Comprehensive Tabular Data Benchmark

+{\bf Implementation details.} We evaluate all methods described in~\autoref{sec:related_methods}.
+Because tabular models are sensitive to hyperparameters, we adopt a uniform tuning protocol to ensure fairness.
+Full $K$-fold cross-validation would be robust but computationally prohibitive at our scale; applying CV only to small datasets would introduce inconsistent selection pressure due to arbitrary size thresholds.
+We therefore use a single, fixed hold-out protocol for the main benchmark and study CV+ensembling separately on {\name}-tiny (see~\autoref{sec:tiny-bench}).

+\textit{Data splits and tuning.} Each dataset is randomly split into train/val/test with proportions $64\%/16\%/20\%$ following the setup in~\citep{GorishniyRKB21Revisiting,gorishniy2023tabr}.
+Hyperparameters are selected on the validation split, and early stopping is triggered by the task metric on validation (accuracy for classification; RMSE for regression).
+We use Optuna~\citep{akiba2019optuna} with a fixed budget of 100 trials per method–dataset pair.
+After selecting the best configuration, we retrain and evaluate each model with 15 random seeds and report the mean across seeds.
+In~\autoref{sec:tiny-bench} we compare this protocol to CV+ensembles and show that, while CV can improve absolute scores, the relative ordering of methods remains largely unchanged.

+\textit{Preprocessing.} We follow the pipeline of~\citep{GorishniyRKB21Revisiting}.
+Numerical features are imputed by column means and standardized (zero mean, unit variance).
+Categorical features are ordinally encoded; missing categories are mapped to a dedicated token ``$-1$''.
+For non-deep methods (except CatBoost) and for deep methods without an explicit categorical module, we apply one-hot encoding after the ordinal step.

+\textit{Method-specific settings.} For gradient boosting, we explicitly pass feature types to CatBoost (native categorical handling).
+For all deep methods, we use AdamW~\citep{LoshchilovH19AdamW} and a batch size of 1024 unless noted otherwise.
+Pretrained tabular models are evaluated from their latest public checkpoints with default inference hyperparameters (i.e., no per-dataset tuning).
+The complete search spaces and per-method training options are available at \url{https://github.com/LAMDA-Tabular/TALENT/tree/main/TALENT/configs}.

-{\bf Evaluation.} We use accuracy for classification (higher is better) and Root Mean Square Error (RMSE) for regression (lower is better) to select the best-performing model during training on the validation set.
-Additionally, we consider F1/AUC for classification and MAE/R2 for regression to evaluate test set performance.
-Following~\cite{DelgadoCBA14,McElfreshKVCRGW23}, we report the average performance rank among all methods and datasets (lower is better).
+{\bf Evaluation criteria.} For classification tasks, we evaluate models using accuracy (higher is better) as the primary metric and use Root Mean Square Error (RMSE, lower is better) for regression tasks to select the best-performing model during training on the validation set.
+Additionally, for classification tasks, we record F1 and AUC scores, which are especially valuable for imbalanced datasets.
+For regression tasks, we also compute MAE and R\(^2\) to provide complementary evaluations of test set performance.

-{\bf Comparison Methods.} We compare all methods mentioned in~\autoref{sec:related_methods}, with full results included in~\autoref{appendix:results}.
-Representative methods selected for analysis in the main paper, \ie, LR, KNN, SVM, XGBoost, CatBoost, RandomForest, MLP, ResNet, FT-T, DCNv2, TabR, and TabPFN.